bearfrieze/litenin/README.md

 The goal of Lightning is to create a very light and shockingly fast feed reader.

+- **"Very light"**: All features are carefully chosen and should be essential to the average user.
+- **"Shockingly fast"**: Speed is of high priority.
+Ideally solutions should be both simple and performant, but sometimes faster solutions might be chosen at the expense of simplicity.

 ## Concept

 Lightning is a thin client written in JavaScript that runs in the users browser.
 This client is responsible for loading feeds and displaying them to the user.
 Feeds are provided by the [Google Feeds API](https://developers.google.com/feed/).
-Persistence is achieved with (localStorage)(http://diveintohtml5.info/storage.html).
+Persistence is achieved with [localStorage](http://diveintohtml5.info/storage.html).

 ## Motivation